haiya512/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/09-Practice-Test-Env-Variables.md

   </details>

-- Run the command 'kubectl describe configmaps' and look for DB_HOST option
+- Run the command `kubectl describe configmaps` and look for DB_HOST option

   <details>